ssaket/eeg-pipeline/README.md

 ## Classes

+Note: The python files below provides basic structure.
+Once, I get some free time, I will refactor it.
+I would welcome and appritiate any pull requests.

 - `preprocessing.py`: It contains classes for preprocessing steps.
-You can create your own preprocessing class by extending the base class for than step.
+You can create your own preprocessing class by extending the base class.
-- `erpanalysis.py`: It is a class containing functions for performing ERP analysis.
+- `erpanalysis.py`: It contains functions for performing ERP analysis.
-- `encoding_analysis.py`: It is a class containing functions for performing encoding analysis.
+- `encoding_analysis.py`: It contains functions for performing encoding analysis.
-- `decoding_analysis.py`: It is a class containing functions for performing decoding analysis.
+- `decoding_analysis.py`: It contains functions for performing decoding analysis.
-- `pipeline.py`: It is a class responsible for performing analysis steps.
-It further contains helper functions and classes.
+- `pipeline.py`: It is a class responsible for performing analysis steps or orchestration.
+It also has some other helper functions and classes.
-- `test_pipeline.py`: It is a test class for `pipeline.py` and can be used for testing processing steps as well.
+- `test_pipeline.py`: It is a test class for `pipeline.py` and can be used for testing processing steps.

 ## Notebooks

-Notebooks below have been move to repo: [eeg-analysis-notebooks](https://github.com/ssaket/eeg-analysis-notebooks)
+Notebooks below have been moved to repository: [eeg-analysis-notebooks](https://github.com/ssaket/eeg-analysis-notebooks)

-- `preprocessing.ipynb`: We discuss how to perform preprocessing steps like applying filters, removing bad channels, annotating bad segments from EEG data.
-We also discuss on performing ICA like picking up and removing bad ICA components.
+- `preprocessing.ipynb`: In this notebook, we will discuss about how to perform preprocessing steps like applying filters, removing bad channels, annotating bad segments from EEG data.
+We also discuss about performing ICA on EEG data for picking up and removing bad ICA components.

-- `erpanalysis.ipynb`: we disscuss on peak to peak amplitude, diffrence between conditions and stimulus/
+- `erpanalysis.ipynb`: In this notebook, we will disscuss peak to peak amplitude, difference between conditions and stimulus.

-- `encoding.ipynb`: we discuss and analyse how to fit a mass univariate model on EEG data.
+- `encoding.ipynb`: In this notebook, we will discuss and analyse how to fit a mass univariate model on EEG data.

-- `decoding.ipynb`: we disscuss and analyse classification scores based on Sensor-space decoding: decoding over time.
-We also discuss decoding in sensor space data.
+- `decoding.ipynb`: In this notebook, we will disscuss and analyse classification scores based on Sensor-space decoding: decoding over time and decoding in sensor space data.
+This is highly influenced by MNE tutorials

 ## Structure